EoghanDelaney/pands-project/README.md

 ___Sklearn___ -
 Sklearn is a machine learning library in the Python programming language.
 The module provides ***"simple and efficient tools for data mining and data analysis"***[24].
 Sklearn is an extension of Numpy, SciPy and matplotlib and is built atop of all three.
-Sklearn is an increably powerful tool when used correctly
+Sklearn is an increably powerful tool when used correctly.

 # 2. Investigation